FieldRobotEvent/competition_environment/doc/use_gpu_in_docker.md

 # Rest of your Dockerfile
 ```
+You can test if your robot workspace has CUDA capabilities by running `docker run --rm -it --gpus all robot_workspace nvidia-smi` after building your robot workspace image.

 Before you can use your GPU inside the Docker, you need to install the NVIDIA container toolkit and upgrade docker-compose to the newest version.